apache/usergrid/docs/security-and-auth/facebook-sign.md

         })
       }

-The ``client.loginFacebook()`` function is provided by the App Services JavaScript SDK.
-It uses the Facebook auth token to obtain an App Services auth token.
-If the Facebook access token is valid and the user does not already exist in App Services, the function creates a user entity for the user.
+The ``client.loginFacebook()`` function is provided by the Usergrid JavaScript SDK.
+It uses the Facebook auth token to obtain an Usergrid auth token.
+If the Facebook access token is valid and the user does not already exist in Usergrid, the function creates a user entity for the user.
 It also uses the Facebook access token to retrieve the user's profile information from Facebook.

 Here is what the ``client.loginFacebook()`` function looks like:

-    Apigee.Client.prototype.loginFacebook = function (facebookToken, callback) {
+    Usergrid.Client.prototype.loginFacebook = function (facebookToken, callback) {
       var self = this;
       var options = {
         method:'GET',